Silversea Cruises: Founding

+In June 2001, Silversea announced that Manfredi Lefebvre d'Ovidio would become chairman of Silversea, assuming the position from his brother Francesco Lefebvre d’Ovidio.

+Expedition division

+In 2007, Silversea announced they would be starting an expedition division with the acquisition of the 144 passenger former World Discoverer.
+Silversea hired expedition guide Conrad Combrink with a mandate to create a luxury expedition product, something that did not yet exist in the cruise industry.
+The purchased ship was renamed Prince Albert II (now Silver Explorer) and christened by Prince Albert II of Monaco.

+In December 2009, Silversea launched Silver Spirit, the first in a new class of ships.

 On 18 June 2012, Silversea acquired Canodros S.A., an Ecuadorian tourism company that operated in the Galápagos Islands.
 The purchase of the line also included the former Renaissance ship Galapagos Explorer II.
 She was subsequently moved into the "Silversea Expeditions" brand along with Silver Explorer.
 Silver Galapagos entered service in September 2013.

-On 24 July 2013, CNN aired a report of a Silversea cruise ship, Silver Shadow failing a Centers for Disease Control and Prevention (CDC) inspection by hiding trolleys of food in crew cabins.